 Where are Duke of Orleans Bay and Cape Arid National Park?

-We were staying in Lucky Bay, 800 km away from Perth.
+We were staying in Lucky Bay, 800 km away from Perth in Australia.
 From there, it took us 1.5 hours to drive to Duke of Orleans Bay, and another hour to reach Cape Arid National Park.
 The trip back to Lucky Bay took 1.5 hours.